for-hygge/EC601/Project2/code/README.md

 * Users: All people who want to know themselves better and manage their emotion.

 ## Unit_test
 ### case1:if you input the wrong key and secret, then the program will output a 401 error
-### case2:if you input a username which doesn't exist, then the program will output 0 since the score has not been updated
+### case2:if you input a username which doesn't exist, then the program will output "The user may not exist or post anything."
 ### case3:This part is designed to help me see if the result is the same as what I expected